simple-login/app/README.md

 exit
 ```

-Once you've created all your desired login accounts, add these lines to `/simplelogin.env` to disable further registrations, then restart to apply:
+Once you've created all your desired login accounts, add these lines to `/simplelogin.env` to disable further registrations:

 ```
 DISABLE_REGISTRATION=1
 DISABLE_ONBOARDING=true
 ```

+Then restart the web app to apply: `docker restart sl-app`

+### Donations Welcome

 You don't have to pay anything to SimpleLogin to use all its features.
 If you like the project, you can make a donation on our Patreon page at https://www.patreon.com/simplelogin